Colorado Student Grant

 • How awards are determined: Your FAFSA application, enrollment status, and amount of lifetime Pell you've already used allows the Financial Aid Office to determine award amounts.
 Learn more about Pell eligibility

-• Award amount: From $657-$6195 for the school year.
+• Award amount: From $740-$7395 for the school year.

-• Award length: Awards are made each school year and based on your FAFSA on file.
+• Award length: Awards are made each school year and are based on your FAFSA on file.
 Future awards are based on information from the new school year's FAFSA.
 There is a life-time limit for receiving this award.

 • Standards for keeping it and how to get it back: You must meet satisfactory academic progress standards to receive it, which include a minimum 2.0 cumulative college level GPA, 1.67 remedial level GPA, and 67% course completion rate (PACE), and be under maximum program credit hours, which is 180 attempted credits.
 All standards can be viewed in the Satisfactory Academic Progress Policy.